basecamp/policies/ownership-hey/index.md

 Account Managers can:

 * **Access and export all data in an account:** that means they have the ability to read every email sent or received within the HEY for Domains account.
-* **Manage all aspects of the account’s subscription:** including updating billing information, adding more users, and cancelling an account.
+* **Manage all aspects of the account’s subscription:** including updating billing information, adding more users, and canceling an account.
 * **Configure and manage all technical aspects of an account’s setup:** including verifying domain ownership and DNS-related records.
 * **Change account managers:** We encourage customers to designate someone you trust to help co-manage your organization’s HEY account in case the primary Account Manager is out of office.
 Account managers can add or remove other co-managers directly in HEY.
 The one exception is: it is not possible within the app to revoke Account Manager permissions from the primary Account Manager who set up the account.
 In order to make changes to this primary Account Manager, please [email us](mailto:support@hey.com) with the request.